 The end goal for any athlete is to get out there in a competitive game.
 Here, we need to put all of the pieces of the puzzle together.
 Culminating in a return to sport assessment that includes clinical, psychological, and physical testing measures to ensure you are truly ready to return to sport.
 Our return to sport assessment is based upon the latest evidence and research to ensure we are providing you with the best information possible.

-As a physiotherapist, I have managed many ACL clients, whether they undergo surgical reconstruction or non-surgical management.
+As a physiotherapist, I have managed many ACL clients, whether they undergo surgical reconstruction on their injured knee or opt for non-surgical management.
 From football players of all codes (union, league, AFL, and soccer), to basketball and netball players I have helped just about any athlete return to sport after their ACL injury.

 We pride ourselves on our ACL rehabilitation program which was developed in-house that helps take anyone from day one post-injury all the way through to return to sport should that be their goal.
 Our program includes everything from home exercises, a gym program, a return to running program, and return to training progressions.